olyagil/test_task/README.md

-# Test ask for Netcracker
+# Test task for Netcracker

 The simple information system for managing and searching a customer base.

 ## Technologies
 Project is created with:
+* JDK: Open JDK 11
+* Build tool: Maven
 * String Boot: 2.2.1
 * Hibernate: 5.1.0
 * Tomcat: 9.0.27